tsengia/tsengia.github.io/_posts/2023-03-09-piano-practice.md

 - [MIDI.JS](https://github.com/mudcube/MIDI.js/) for decoding and playing SoundFonts
 - [abc.js](https://github.com/paulrosen/abcjs) for rendering music notes

-When the users presses the "Load Soundfont" button, an HTTP GET request is sent using Axios to retrieve the grand piano Soundfont.
+When the users presses the "Load Soundfont" button, the `MIDI.loadPlugin` function is call to load the grandpiano soundfont.
-This Soundfont is loaded into MIDI JS using the `MIDI.loadPlugin`.
 Once it is loaded, user key presses trigger calls to `MIDI.noteOn()` to play the note, and key releases trigger calls to `MIDI.noteOff()`.
-MIDI JS uses the browsers Web Audio API to produce the sounds.
+MIDI JS uses the browser's Web Audio API to produce the sounds.

 # The `Note` class
 Within [note.js](https://github.com/tsengia/PianoPractice/blob/master/js/note.js) I define several classes: